 You are invited to participate in the development of the new TIP.
-Refer to the timeline to the right for upcoming milestones, meetings, and events and their associated documents.
-For questions, contact Matt Genova, TIP Manager, at firstname.lastname@example.org or 857.702.3702.
+Refer to the timeline to the right for upcoming milestones, meetings, and events, and the associated documents.
+For questions, contact Matt Genova, TIP Manager, at email@example.com or 857.702.3702.

 Overall TIP Process

 October–December: Gather information about possible projects from the Massachusetts Department of Transportation (MassDOT), member municipalities, and the public

 December–February: Analyze and evaluate potential construction projects based on the MPO’s evaluation criteria

-April–May: Public review of the draft TIP document; incorporate feedback from municipalities and the public and agree on final list of transportation construction projects to program with federal funding; the MPO endorses the final TIP by the end of May
+April–May: Public review of the draft TIP document; incorporate feedback from municipalities and the public; agree on final list of transportation construction projects to program with federal funding; and endorse the final TIP by the end of May